usbarmory/interlock/README.md

 * bind_address: IP address, port pair.

 * tls:

   - "on"   use tls_cert and tls_key paths as HTTPS TLS keypair;

-  - "off"  disable HTTPS;
+  - "gen"  generate a new TLS keypair and save it to tls_cert and tls_key paths when pointing to non existent files (otherwise behaves like "on"), useful for testing and TOFU (Trust On First Use) schemes;

-  - "gen"  generate a new TLS keypair and save it to tls_cert and tls_key paths when pointing to non existent files (otherwise behaves like "on"), useful for testing and TOFU (Trust On First Use) schemes.
+  - "off"  disable HTTPS.

 * tls_cert: HTTPS server TLS certificate.